argoproj/argo-events/docs/tutorials/03-trigger-sources.md

 1. In order to fetch data from git, you need to set up the private SSH key in sensor.

-2. If you don't have ssh keys available, create them following this [guide](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+2. If you don't have ssh keys available, create them following this [guide](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

-3. Create a K8s secret that holds the SSH keys
+3. Create a K8s secret that holds the SSH keys.

         kubectl -n argo-events create secret generic git-ssh --from-file=key=.ssh/<YOUR_SSH_KEY_FILE_NAME>